romain-gilliotte/byte-of-python/data_structures.md

 Most of the explanation is available in the comments.

 Remember that if you want to make a copy of a list or such kinds of sequences or complex objects (not simple _objects_ such as integers), then you have to use the slicing operation to make a copy.
-If you just assign the variable name to another name, both of them will ''refer'' to the same object and this could be trouble if you are not careful.
+If you just assign the variable name to another name, both of them will _refer_ to the same object and this could be trouble if you are not careful.

 > **Note for Perl programmers**
 >
 > Remember that an assignment statement for lists does **not** create a copy.
 You have to use slicing operation to make a copy of the sequence.

 ## More About Strings {#more-strings}